duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/19-sac3/20-imu/21-imu-intro.md

 ### Advanced preparation/Materials/Set Up (Including Misconceptions)

-**Materials needed**

-For Students: Basestation with Cleanflight and their drone.
+**Teacher Materials**

-For Teachers: Place to play a video, basestation with Cleanflight, and drone.
+Place to play a video, basestation with Cleanflight, and drone.

+**Classroom Setup**

+Teachers can write a DO NOW on the board for students to set up their basestations and Cleanflight

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES